 After a much needed break Katy has returned to the music world.
 She did exactly what I told her to do two years ago!
 She got engaged to Orlando Bloom and has started to grow her hair back out.
 She is also trying to get back to her “true” self.
 Her new song Never Really Over is good, it’s my favorite out of all of the songs mentioned in this post, but it’s not Teenage Dream or Roar.
 It’s just a good pop song and she can’t come back with a good song, she has to come back with a hit.
 But can she?
 While listening to the song it is incredibly clear to me that she does not have the strongest vocals, something I never noticed on her other albums.
 Maybe that is the true legacy of Witness.
 In trying to be ‘woke’ she exposed herself and therefore played herself.

-The real question we have to asked ourselves is have these pop stars reached that point that all pop stars, with the expectation of Madonna who was lucky enough to be the first, reach?
+The real question we have to asked ourselves is have these pop stars reached that point that all pop stars, with the exception of Madonna who was lucky enough to be the first, reach?
 Are they now in a place where their success is based on a nostalgic fan based desperate to hold on to whatever little childhood innocence they have left?
-Not that nostalgia doesn’t sell *cough Aladdin cough*.
+Not that nostalgia doesn’t sell, have you looked at the movie box-office lately?
 I was once told that the music each generation considers the best is the music that was released while they were in high school.
 This isn’t always the case, but to put this into perspective, I was 14 turning 15 in 2008 when these three women first made it big.
 That year I graduated middle school and began high school.
 I was part of the target generation that these ladies were selling to because it was my generation that was deciding popular culture.
 I am now 25 turning 26.
 My generation has graduated college, moved out on their own, and has entered the workforce.
 We no longer have time to be debating what is cool and popular.
 My generation already has its own “oldies” station, channel 10 on SiriusXm, Pop2K, a station that regularly plays Love Story (Taylor Swift), Hot N Cold (Katy Perry), and Party In The USA (Miley Cyrus).
 Their commercial decline is likely the result of failing to grow and evolve with the generation that made them a star.
 In short, Katy Perry needs to join Gaga in Vegas, Miley needs to put her pants back on and release a country album, and Taylor?
-Taylor is the only one of these ladies that I believe has enough raw musical talent to shock us but she is never going to do that if she continues to play to the Disney market that is listening to Billie Eilish.
+Taylor is the only one of these ladies that I believe has enough raw musical talent to shock us, but she is never going to do that if she continues to play to the Disney market that is listening to Billie Eilish.

 💚 Katie M.